bash-bunny/pomo_timer/README.md

 # Show the help or other pomodoro sessions running
 pomo

-# Focus for 60 seconds
+# Focus for 45 minutes
-pomo 60s
+pomo 45m

-# Focus for 1 hour
+# Focus for 2 hours
-pomo 1h
+pomo 2h
 ```

 To manage the scheduled tasks with `at` use: